AmirHosein-Gharaati/chat-app/README.md

 So I decided to implement the application using websockets.
 Also it is mentiond that I should implement a `simple chat application`.
 So for the sake of simplicity, I decided to use an in-memory database.

+## TODO
+- Exception handling for some edge cases and scenarios
+- User creation and authentication